simplycmy/tf_challenge1/README.md

 We are tasked to run the tutorial code and make it work by running it in our working O/S (Windows / Ubuntu / Mac).
 The choice is yours.
 You may face some problem along the way, but fear not, I have provided the steps by steps guide.

-I have also included the edited file in this git repo.
+I have also included the edited files in this git repo.
 Please use it for reference if you are stuck.
 Thank you.

 <p align="right">(<a href="#top">back to top</a>)</p>